Maleick/byvalver/assets/docs/BAD_BYTE_PROFILES.md

 ## Overview

-### What Are Bad-Character Profiles?
+### What Are Bad-Byte Profiles?

 Bad-character profiles are pre-configured sets of bytes that byvalver will eliminate from your shellcode.
-Instead of manually specifying hex values with `--bad-chars`, you can use profile names that match common exploit scenarios.
+Instead of manually specifying hex values with `--bad-bytes`, you can use profile names that match common exploit scenarios.

 ### Why Use Profiles?